 BIO

-Crisp, who is largely self-taught, has been painting professionally for over a decade, and had her first solo show in 2003.
-Since that time, she has had numerous solo and joint exhibitions, and her work has garnered several awards, most notably the James Chapman Award at the 2004 Franklin Arts Festival.
-In 2008, Crisp was featured in Denis Robinson's book "New Zealand's Favourite Artists, volume 2".
+A largely self-taught artist, Crisp has been painting professionally for over a decade, holding her first solo exhibition in 2003.
+Since then, she has exhibited widely, earning accolades including the James Chapman Award at the 2004 Franklin Arts Festival, and a feature in New Zealand's Favourite Artists, Volume 2 by Denis Robinson.